 Utah's economy is consistently ranked among the best in the nation.
 According to the Deseret News' 2026 analysis, Utah has ranked #1 in U.S. News & World Report's Best States rankings for four consecutive years — based on 71 metrics across eight categories including economy, education, healthcare, and fiscal stability.

-Utah County specifically is home to the Silicon Slopes tech corridor — a stretch of technology companies running from Lehi south through Provo that has drawn Oracle, Adobe, Qualtrics, Vivint, and dozens of high-growth startups.
-The resulting job market is robust, and the income levels that come with it have meaningfully elevated the quality of life across the county.
+Utah County is home to the Silicon Slopes tech corridor — a stretch of technology companies running from Lehi south through Provo that has drawn Oracle, Adobe, Qualtrics, Vivint, and dozens of high-growth startups.
+The job market here is genuinely strong, and the income levels that come with it have meaningfully raised the quality of life across the county.

-For families relocating for work — especially from California's tech industry or Texas — Utah County often offers comparable compensation with a meaningfully lower cost of living.
+For families relocating from California's tech industry or Texas, Utah County often offers comparable compensation with a meaningfully lower cost of living.

-2. Outdoor Recreation That's Hard to Match Anywhere in the Country
+2. Outdoor Recreation That's Hard to Match Anywhere at This Price Point

 Thirty minutes from most Utah County neighborhoods, you have access to world-class skiing, hiking, mountain biking, camping, boating, and fishing.
 Tibble Fork Reservoir and Silver Lake Flat are 30 minutes up American Fork Canyon.
 Deer Creek and Jordanelle Reservoirs — Blue Ribbon fisheries with paddleboarding, camping, and motorized boating — are 45–60 minutes away.
 Strawberry Reservoir, widely considered Utah's best stillwater fishery, is about an hour from Provo.